Join 100,000 entrepreneurs who read us every month

 It’s no secret that startups operate at a loss for quite some time.
 How fast you become cash flow positive varies significantly from company to company, with some startups achieving break even point in the first few months, and others like Twitter still struggling to do so even after IPO.
 More on that later.

 Following on Buffer’s example, I’ve been meaning to start opening up about our expenses.
 I expect this to be the first of various articles talking about how we invest our money.
-If you are in for the rest, go ahead and subscribe here.
+If you are in for the rest, go ahead and subscribe to our blog.

 We officially started working in Slidebean around May 2013, which puts us at around 2 years since we founded the company.
 As of today, Slidebean has raised approximately $500K, most of this money arriving in the past 6 months as our traction finally became relevant.